Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the GeForce GTX 275 will be 17% faster than the GeForce GTX 460 (OEM) in general, due to its higher bandwidth. (explain)
+Memory BandwidthThe GeForce GTX 275 should in theory perform a little bit faster than the GeForce GTX 460 (OEM) overall. (explain)

 Texel RateThe GeForce GTX 275 will be a lot (more or less 39%) better at texture filtering than the GeForce GTX 460 (OEM). (explain)

-Pixel RateThe GeForce GTX 460 (OEM) will be a bit (about 17%) faster with regards to full screen anti-aliasing than the GeForce GTX 275, and also will be able to handle higher screen resolutions without slowing down too much. (explain)
+Pixel RateThe GeForce GTX 460 (OEM) is just a bit (more or less 17%) better at full screen anti-aliasing than the GeForce GTX 275, and also able to handle higher screen resolutions without slowing down too much. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison